If I had a copywriting tips guide to follow when I landed my first job, it would have saved me a lot of suffering.

 While we’re all different, the human brain is actually pretty predictable.
 This really highlights the importance of copywriting.

 Master these copywriting tips, and you’ll scoop up more client work.
-The world of copywriting has changed quite a bit since the days of direct response, long-form sales letters.
-There’s a greater demand than ever before.
+The world of copywriting has changed quite a bit since the days of direct response, long-form sales letters and there’s a greater demand than ever before.
+Take some time to learn this new landscape, and you’ll reap the rewards.

 Need help improving your copywriting skills?
 Let’s discuss in the comments.